leontoeides/indicium/README.md

 ## 3. Searching

 The `search` function will return keys as the search results.
-Each resulting key can then be used to retrieve the corresponding record from its collection.
+Each resulting key can then be used to retrieve the full record from its collection.
 Search keywords must be an exact match.

 The logical conjuction for multiple keywords is `or`.
 For example, a search of `this that` will return records containing keywords `this` or `that`.